Approved unanimously on June 7, 2022 by the Governing Board of the North Carolina Council of Churches.

 Considerable empirical evidence demonstrates that the cash bail system is inequitable and ineffective.
-The cash bail system requires pretrial defendants to pay hundreds to thousands of dollars to keep from going to jail.
-Because of the economic challenges a significant portion of these arrestees lack the 10% non refundable premium a Bail Agent charges, they end up spending weeks and months in jail awaiting trial.
-Courts, often secured through bail bondsmen, and typically results in low income individuals agreeing to usurious borrowing terms to obtain funds.
+The cash bail system requires pretrial defendants to pay hundreds to thousands of dollars in nonrefundable fees to for-profit bail agents, typically resulting in low-income individuals agreeing to usurious borrowing terms to obtain funds.
+Without these funds, individuals must remain in jail while they await trial, sometimes for months, which is estimated to cost counties as much as $100 per day per individual.
+Approximately 70% of those held pretrial are unable to pay bail.
 Several municipalities and states throughout the United States, and a few places in North Carolina, have successfully enacted other approaches to pretrial requirements for defendants accused of misdemeanors and some nonviolent felonies.

-Christian scripture is awash in declarations about incarceration, especially related to those suffering oppression through imprisonment.
+All faith traditions have as a central tenet, “do unto others as you would have them do unto you”.
+In the Abrahamic faiths, both the old and new Testaments of scripture take a dim view of oppressive incarceration.
 Isaiah proclaims, “The spirit of the Lord God is upon me, because the Lord has anointed me; has sent me to bring good news to the oppressed, to the brokenhearted, to proclaim liberty to the captives, and release to the prisoners . . .”
 (Isaiah 61:1-4, 8-11).
 These verses served as the foundation for the first public sermon Jesus preached (Luke 4:14-21).
 In Matthew we learn, “When the Son of Man comes in his glory, and all the angels with him, he will sit on his glorious throne.
 All the nations will be gathered before him, and he will separate the people one from another as a shepherd separates the sheep from the goats.
 He will put the sheep on his right and the goats on his left. . . .
 Then he will say to those on his left, ‘Depart from me, you who are cursed, into the eternal fire prepared for the devil and his angels.
 For . . .
 I was sick and in prison and you did not look after me.
 They also will answer, ‘Lord, when did we see you hungry or thirsty or a stranger or needing clothes or sick or in prison, and did not help you?
 He will reply, ‘Truly I tell you, whatever you did not do for one of the least of these, you did not do for me.’
 Then they will go away to eternal punishment, but the righteous to eternal life” (Matthew 25:31-33, 41-46 )

 Multiple studies, including the work of Jessica Smith, W.R.
-Kenyan, Jr. Distinguished Professor of Public Law and Government at UNC School of Government, report the need for change based on four problems with the current system: public safety (wealthier individuals can buy their way out of incarceration); costs to taxpayers; fairness; and racial and ethnic disparities.
+Kenyan, Jr. Distinguished Professor of Public Law and Government at UNC School of Government, report the need for change based on four problems with the current system: public safety (wealthier individuals can buy their way out of incarceration); cost to taxpayers; fairness (including racial and ethnic disparities); and the risk of costly litigation based on the equal protection clause of the Constitution.

 WHEREAS, the U.S. has the highest rate of incarceration in the world, and African Americans, Latinos, Latinas, and indigenous peoples are disproportionately incarcerated in the United States;

-WHEREAS, the inability to make cash bail extracts an untold human cost on the accused due to their loss of employment, housing and, often times, family support;
+WHEREAS, the inability to make cash bail extracts an untold human cost from the accused due to their loss of employment, housing and, often times, family support;

-WHEREAS, there are proven instances of inadequate health care for incarcerated persons, death and injury suffered by incarcerated persons;
+WHEREAS, there are proven instances of inadequate health care for incarcerated persons, those held long-term pretrial have a higher incidence of death and personal injury.

 WHEREAS, persons who cannot make bail are poor and four times more likely to receive jail time with sentences three times longer than those who do make bail;